PraveenKusuluri08/e-commerse-product-service/README.md

 # e-commerse-product-service

-This project is implemented with openapi and i used mysql for database and i used redis for caching
+This project is implemented with openapi and typescript

+For this service i used MySQL for database and Reids for caching